therealozp/class-notes/cryptographic hardware/crypt hardware hw1.md

 then, to compute the time of an average key search, we can obtain this number with relation to the Age of the Universe by:
 $$\frac{2^{128}}{5\times 10^{8} \times 10^{4}\times 10^{10} } = 6.805\times 10^{15} \text{ age of the universe}$$
 ### problem 2
-the multiplicative inverse of 5:
+for a number $x$ to be a multiplicative inverse in a ring, $1\equiv x\times 5\mod Z$. then, the multiplicative inverse of 5:
 - in $Z_{11}: 5^{-1}\equiv 9 \mod 11$
 - in $Z_{12}: 5^{-1}\equiv 5 \mod12$
 - in $Z_{13}: 5^{-1}\equiv 8 \mod 13$